dtudk/pythonsupport-page/docs/learn-more/vscode/jupyter-notebooks.rst

              :width: 100%
              :align: center

-        To delete a code cell, first ensure it is activated, then you can hover your mouse over the right corner of the box and click on the trash shaped icon.
+        To delete a code cell, first ensure it is activated, then you can hover your mouse over the right corner of the cell and click on the trash shaped icon.

         .. image:: /learn-more/images/VSC-deletecell.png